X-ray luminosity function of high-mass X-ray binaries: Studying the signatures of different physical processes using detailed binary evolution calculations: Results

-The resulting synthetic XLF of the default population (shown as N(>$L_{X,[0.5 - 8 \rm Kev]}$)/SFR) split to show different types of mass transfer, COs, and donor types, is shown in Figure~\ref{fig:default_donor_type}.
-The figure also compares the synthetic XLF to the observed HMXB XLF from \citet{2019ApJS..243....3L}.
-Around the luminosity of $10^{38}$~erg~s$^{-1}$, we see an overabundance of XRBs in the synthetic XLF compared to observations, by a factor of up to 10.
+The resulting synthetic XLF of the default population (shown as N(>$L_{X,[0.5 - 8 \rm Kev]}$)/SFR) split to show different types of mass transfer, COs, and donor types, is shown in Fig.~\ref{fig:default_donor_type}.
+The figure also compares the synthetic XLF to the observed HMXB XLF from \citet{2019ApJS..243....3L}. \boldred{The assumptions we made in the simulations regarding the SFH and metallicity are similar to the measured properties of the host galaxies of the XRBs that were used to construct the observed XLF (see the discussion in Sect.~\ref{sec:ini_properties}).} Around the luminosity of $10^{38}$~erg~s$^{-1}$, we see an overabundance of XRBs in the synthetic XLF compared to observations, by a factor of up to 10.
 However, the synthetic XLF shows a break at an approximate luminosity of $10^{38}$~erg~s$^{-1}$ where the shape of the XLF changes, a feature also present in the observed XLF.
-For X-ray luminosities below the break, Be-XRBs dominate the population (dotted-grey line) and for luminosities above the break, it is dominated by RLO BH-XRBs with H-rich donors (shown as the solid-brown line).
-Among the Be-XRBs, $\sim 96\%$ of them have NS accretors, while only $\sim 4\%$ appear to be BH Be-XRBs (that is, a ratio of NS Be-XRBs to BH Be-XRBs of $24$).
-This model prediction is consistent with other theoretical models that found the ratio of NS Be-XRBs to BH Be-XRBs in the range $10$ to $50$ \citep{2009ApJ...707..870B, 2014ApJ...796...37S}, depending on the specifications of the physical model assumed.
+For X-ray luminosities below the break, Be XRBs dominate the population (dotted gray line) and for luminosities above the break, it is dominated by RLO BH XRBs with H-rich donors (shown as the solid brown line).
+Among the Be XRBs, $\sim 96\%$ of them have NS accretors, while only $\sim 4\%$ appear to be BH Be XRBs (that is, a ratio of NS Be XRBs to BH Be XRBs of $24$).
+This model prediction is consistent with other theoretical models that found the ratio of NS Be XRBs to BH Be XRBs in the range $10$ to $50$ \citep{2009ApJ...707..870B, 2014ApJ...796...37S}, depending on the specifications of the physical model assumed.